Jira integration

 How it works

-When a JIRA issue is created or updated with a pre-configured trigger, a Junie GitHub Action workflow is started via workflow_dispatch.
+When a Jira issue is created, updated, or has a special label added to it, or when a user comments on a Jira issue mentioning @junie, a Junie GitHub Action workflow is started via workflow_dispatch.

 Setup